 One of the keys to high Facebook CTR is to make sure you’re writing for your customer and no one else.

 Successful Facebook ad copywriting starts by defining your goal.

 If you’re hearing this for the first time, that’s because this rule often goes overlooked.
 But once you think about it, it makes a lot of sense.

 Assuming your Facebook advertising goal is to get a person to click on your ad and convert, every sentence in your ad copy should contribute to that action by nudging the reader towards conversion.

 BarkBox, for instance, has a Facebook ad with a clear goal – getting people to sign up for a monthly subscription.
 No, wait… PUPscription.

-As Joanna Wiebe from Copy Hackers explained in her article:
+As Joanna Wiebe from Copy Hackers explained: